vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 Notice the response time on the right side.
-The application has now queried the Bikewise API with the entered ZIP code and stored the response in Tanzu GemFire.
+The application has now queried the Bikewise API with the entered ZIP code and stored the response in VMware GemFire.

-If you click the search button again with the same ZIP code, you will see that the response time is significantly faster, as the application is now retrieving the information from the Tanzu GemFire cache.
+If you click the search button again with the same ZIP code, you will see that the response time is significantly faster, as the application is now retrieving the information from the VMware GemFire cache.

 ![img](images/cache-aside-pattern-3.png)